ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Team Policy | Configured<br>Disable private channels | Team policy will be left as default settings.<br>Discovered private teams<br>Create private channels
+Team Policy | Configured<br>Disable private channels | Team policy will be left as default settings.<br>Discovered private teams.<br>Create private channels.
 Meeting Policies | Configured<br>Global policy:<br>Disable Whiteboard<br>Automatically admit people – Everyone in your organisation | Meeting policy dictates how audio, videos and applications that are used in a team meeting.<br>Whiteboard will be disable as the application does not meet application residency requirements.
 Live events Policies | Configured<br>Who can join live events:<br>Everyone in Organisation | Live events is configured to prevent users outside of the organisation (guest and external users) cannot attend these meeting.
 Messaging Policy | Configured | Messaging policy dictates how messaging is used in Teams.
 These includes usage of Giphy, Memes and stickers in messages.
 Teams app | Configured<br>Global Policy:<br>Block specific app from Microsoft Apps<br>* Forms<br>* Yammer<br>Block all Third-Party Apps<br>Block all Tenant Apps | Microsoft Forms and Yammer are hosted in United States.
-This will cause data sovereignty issue for the Agency <br>All Third-Party Apps are blocked.
+This will cause data sovereignty issue for the Agency. <br>All Third-Party Apps are blocked.
 These Third-Party apps needs to be evaluated individually.<br>Tenant Apps are custom developed applications created by the Agency.
 This should be enabled if it is required.

 ### Unified communication